Victor-Chimenti/filter_search_tool/README.md

-# filter_search_tool
+# Filter Search Tool
-A content type for SeattleU Content Editors
-### Building 3 Prototypes
-Looking for sustainability and avoiding depreciated items like jquery quicksearch
+A content type and filter/search application built to the specifications of the Seattle University Education Abroad Department.